 - 1. Display the required dashboard tab.
-That is, either the Overall tab or the Workspaces tab. - 2.
-Click the Enable Edit mode icon (\square) on the top-right of the tab.
+For example, the Overall tab. - 2.
+Click the Enable Edit mode icon (\bigcirc) on the top-right of the tab.

 A widget layout summary for the dashboard appears.
 For example, for the Overall tab: